robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

    - Title B (Human-first) with character count
    - Title C (Refresh variant) with character count
 4. **SEO Description**
-   - 4 short paragraphs following the Winning Description Structure
+   - 4 short paragraphs following the Winning Description Structure merged as the full SEO Description
 5. **13 Tags**
    - Comma-separated in one line.
 6. **Category + Attributes**